Fahren mit Auto

 5. Strict drinking ban for new drivers and professional drivers

-Do you have a probationary driving licence?
+Do you have a provisional driving licence?
 If so, you are subject to a strict ban on drinking alcohol when driving.
 This also applies to professional drivers.

-The limit is 0.1 parts per thousand.
-There is thus a certain measuring tolerance.
+The limit is 0.1 part per thousand.
+So a certain tolerance is permitted.
 This is because certain foods, such as fruits, cause your blood alcohol level to rise very slightly.

 Be aware, however, that when consuming foods containing alcohol, such as certain chocolates, the value can quickly jump to 0.1 parts per thousand or higher.
-Therefore, new drivers and professional drivers should steer clear of foods containing alcohol.
+For this reason, new drivers and professional drivers should steer clear of foods containing alcohol.

 Consequences for new drivers

-Are you a new driver and have you tested with a blood alcohol level of at least 0.1 parts per thousand?
-If so, you can expect the following extra measures in addition to the standard legal sanctions:
+Are you a new driver and have you been tested with a blood alcohol level of at least 0.1 parts per thousand?
+If so, you can expect the following additional measures in addition to the standard legal sanctions:

-If a driving licence is being revoked for the first time, the probationary period will be extended by one year.
+If the driving licence is being revoked for the first time, the probationary period will be extended by one year.

-If a driving licence is being revoked for a second offence, the driver will lose their probationary driving licence.
-A new driver’s licence can be applied for at the earliest one year after the original licence has been revoked.
-The driver will also be required to undergo, and pass, a psychological assessment of fitness to drive.
+If the driving licence is being revoked for a second offence, the driver will lose their provisional driving licence.
+A new driving licence can be applied for no earlier than one year after the original licence was revoked.
+The driver will also be required to undergo and pass a psychological assessment of fitness to drive.

-6. Am I insured if I am involved in an accident while under the influence of alcohol?
+6. Am I insured if I’m involved in an accident while under the influence of alcohol?

 Anyone who causes an accident under the influence of alcohol is considered to be acting with gross negligence and can expect far-reaching legal consequences.

-In addition, there may also be claims for legal regress from liability insurance, comprehensive insurance and accident insurance providers.
-This means that insurance providers can demand money back from you and cut your benefits.
+In addition, there may also be claims for legal regress from liability insurance, casco insurance or accident insurance providers.
+In other words, insurance providers can demand money back from you and cut your benefits.
 Depending on the damage caused, this can quickly add up to very large amounts of money.

-Some car insurance providers offer gross negligence cover for an additional charge.
-However, this cover does not apply if the insured person is under the influence of alcohol and/or drugs, or has committed serious speeding offences.
+Some car insurers offer gross negligence cover for an additional charge.
+However, this cover does not apply if the insured person is under the influence of alcohol, and/or drugs, or has committed serious speeding offences.